 What is the parking like?
 Is there disabled parking?

-There is limited disabled parking available in the car park.
+There is limited disabled parking available in the car park and we will update everyone with exact details of our improvements as soon as we can.

 Where can I stay in Edinburgh?